 The Foundation @ FCOE is committed to the goal of extending greater opportunities to Fresno County students.
 We serve over 206,000 students, with a focus on closing the achievement gap.
 Learn More

-The Foundation @ FCOE in 2022-23 raised over $3.9 million to enhance, build and help sustain essential programs that support students in the areas of health, equity, academics, agriculture, the arts, athletics, and more.
+The Foundation @ FCOE in 2023-24 raised over $1.6 million to enhance, build and help sustain essential programs that support students in the areas of health, equity, academics, agriculture, the arts, athletics, and more.
 Learn More

 Superintendent Michele Cantwell-Copher, Ed.D. and The Foundation @ FCOE Board of Directors invite you to join us at the FCOE Honors Gala on Saturday evening, September 20, 2025.
 The Gala will be held at the Fresno City College, Old Administration Building.
 The event will feature a social hour and silent auction at 6:00 p.m. followed by a multifaceted tribute performance at 7:00 p.m. and an after-theatre dinner at 8:00 p.m. in the courtyard under the stars.

 The January Superintendent's Superstar is Rylee, an 8th grade student at Rafer Johnson Junior High School in the Kingsburg Elementary Charter School District.
-As this months’s Superstar recipient for her school, she possesses a heart full of resilience and a radiant spirit.
+As this month’s Superstar recipient for her school, she possesses a heart full of resilience and a radiant spirit.
 Her journey through middle school has been anything but easy.
 Rylee has risen above, continually inspiring her peers, teachers and community with her strength and determination.
 Rylee is known for her cheerful disposition and unwavering commitment to embodying her school’s core values of patience, integrity, justice, humanity, and courage.

 The 2025 Rev. Dr. Martin Luther King, Jr. Awards Reception took place this month, celebrating the remarkable achievements of student winners in the speech, art, and essay categories of the annual Rev. Dr. Martin Luther King, Jr. Competition Series hosted by the Fresno County Superintendent of Schools.
 This year’s theme, “Dreaming Together: Changed by the Past, Molding the Future,” challenged students to explore their dreams—whether inspired by a historical figure or someone in their own lives.
 The competion brings together an inspiring group of young minds who demonstrated creativity, thoughtfulness, and a deep understanding of the values Dr. King championed.